adhirajcs/ecommerce/README.md

 # E-Commerce

-I have made a ecommerce website using Bootstrap 5.
+I have made a ecommerce website using Bootstrap 5 which looks like a Flipkart webpage.

 It's work in progress.